codeur66/DeepLearning_Python/README.md

  -  time series, sequences

- Designed in Object Oriented Development taking into careful consideration the need of machine learning versus following a strict OOP style.
+ Designed in Object Oriented Development taking into careful consideration the need of machine learning rather than following strict OOP style.